 The timetable for School Place Appeals is contained in the following table.
 Details in the table should be read in conjunction with the supporting notes below it.

-Your appeal will be arranged by the Appeal Clerks within Law and Democratic Services who work independently of the Admissions Team.
+Your appeal will be arranged by the Appeal Clerks within Legal Services who work independently of the Admissions Team.

 Secondary school appeals

 On-time applications - received by 31 October 2019.